-Description Class Name Class Name Class Name A class that may or may not have attributes or operations Class Na Attribute01[1] Attribute02[1] Attribute A class that has attributes and may or may not have operations A class that has operations and may or may not have attributes A class with attributes and operations.
+Notation Description Class Name Class Name Class Name A class that may or may not have attributes or operations Class Na Attribute01[1] Attribute02[1] Attribute A class that has attributes and may or may not have operations Class Name Operation01() Operation02() Class Name Attribute01[1] Attribute02[1] Operation01() Operation02() A class with attributes and operations.
 Class Name Attribute01[1] Attribute02[1] Operation01() Operation02() A class with attributes that have a specified multiplicity (see table 4) and operations.